Kaarsen leren maken.

 Learn how to make candles - summary

-Basic materials for making candles.
+Basic materials for candle making.

 Preparation of the mold.